awused/aw-man/README.md

     * [ImageMagick 6 or 7](https://imagemagick.org/script/download.php) will be used as a fallback if PyGobject is not available.

 Alternative upscalers can be configured in place of waifu2x-ncnn-vulkan, see [aw-upscale](https://github.com/awused/aw-upscale).

-# Usage

-Run `aw-man archive-of-images.zip` or `aw-man image.png` and view the images.
-Also works non-recursively on directories of images.
-Push `U` to switch to viewing an upscaled version of the images.
-Dragging and dropping files works too.

-Manga mode (`--manga`, `-m` or the `M` shortcut) causes it to treat the directory containing the archive as it if contains a series of volumes or chapters of manga.
-The next chapter or volume should follow after the last page of the current archive.
-Supports the directory structure produced by [manga-syncer](https://github.com/awused/manga-syncer) but should work with any archives that sort sensibly.

-See `aw-man -h` for more usage information.

 # Shortcuts